mpgilbertusa/Responsive-Starter-Kit-Pro/README.md

 Sample HTML files are included to demonstrate possible layouts: style guide/sampler, left sidebar, right sidebar, three columns, full width, sample form, and audio/video transcript.
 There's a basic *theme.css* file in the *assets/css* directory.
 Feel free to edit, or even delete, this file as needed.
 It's been included for demonstration purposes only.
 It's not intended to influence visual and/or user experience design preferences.

-If you'd like to take a look at something a bit more basic, you might enjoy the [Responsive Starter Kit](https://github.com/mpgilbertusa/Responsive-Starter-Kit) repository.
+If you'd like to take a look at something a bit more basic, you might enjoy the [Responsive Starter Kit Basic](https://github.com/mpgilbertusa/Responsive-Starter-Kit) repository.
 It's a stripped-down, but still highly-functional, version of this same starter kit.

 ## Demo ##